divyanshu512-gif/Hotel-Booking/README.md

 ![image](https://github.com/divyanshu512-gif/Hotel-Booking/blob/439fade60cf810d07e7343eb5a49248ec37b5749/images/ADR%20per%20month.png)

 This bar graph demonstrates that cancellations are most common when prices are least common when they are lowest.
 Therefore, the cost of the accommodation is solely responsible for the cancellation.

+Now, let's see which country has the highest reservation canceled.